-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 The serve-path tarball gate is on the hot artifact path (every private hit and every

-change after boot -- they are fixed by the mount's configuration.
-Recovering them from
+never change after boot -- they are fixed by the mount's configuration.
+Recovering them

-the base URLs on each request rebuilt a 'LoweredHostSet' and re-ran 'hostAddress' several
+from the base URLs on each request rebuilt an 'AllowedHostPorts' and re-parsed the base

 -}